-These plans, are offered by Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. When it says "plan" or "our plan," it means Medicare PPO Blue PlusRx, or Medicare PPO Blue ValueRx or Medicare PPO Blue SaverRx.)
+These plans, Medicare PPO Blue PlusRx, or Medicare PPO Blue ValueRx or Medicare PPO Blue SaverRx, are offered by Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. When it says "plan" or "our plan," it means Medicare PPO Blue PlusRx, or Medicare PPO Blue ValueRx or Medicare PPO Blue SaverRx.)